-The External Support Bracket Assembly (Figure 1-24) is used to position and support Standard-Duty and Heavy-Duty masts.
+The external support bracket assembly (Figure 3-25) is used to position and support the mast.

-The External Support Bracket is constructed from:
+The external support bracket is constructed from:

-- (1) Stand-Off which positions the Support Brackets away from the support structure - (2) Support Brackets which close around the Base Tube and are bolted together to hold the mast against the mounting structure - Bearing Strips attached inside the Support Brackets which protects the Base Tube from being scraped by the Support Brackets and allows the mast to be rotated - Hardware to secure the assembly together
+- (1) Support bracket weldment which positions the support brackets away from the support structure - (2) Support bracket clamps which close around the base tube and are bolted together to hold the mast against the mounting structure - Bearing strips attached inside the support brackets which protects the base tube from being scraped by the support brackets and allows the mast to be rotated - Hardware to secure the assembly together

-Note: External Support Brackets for masts 9 inch (229 mm) Base Tube diameters have a brace across the Stand-Off.
+Note: External support brackets for masts 9 inch (229 mm) base tube diameters have a brace across the stand-off.

-Figure 1-24 External Support Bracket (P/N: 4443601 Shown)
+Figure 3-25 Standard Duty and Heavy Duty External Support Bracket (P/N: 4443601 Shown)